klaasnienhuis/devfab/docs/guide/annotations/menu.md

 ## Autoplay with annotations

 Hide the annotation menu and loop through the available annotations automatically.
 When you navigate the model, the autoplay stops temporarily.
-Ideally you'd use the API to stop the autoplay when someone interacts with the model, but that's not possible out-of-the-box.
+Ideally you'd use the API to stop the autoplay entirely when someone interacts with the model, but that's not possible out-of-the-box.
 Use the following init parameters:

 ```js{3-4}
 autostart: 1,